 Prospective PhD Students

-We encourage applications from students with degrees in computer science and related fields, but also from other areas, such as bioinformatics, math, physics, design, psychology, etc. Excellent written and verbal communication skills are crucial.
+We encourage applications from students with degrees in computer science and related fields, but also from other areas, such as biomedical informatics, math, physics, design, psychology, etc. Excellent written and verbal communication skills are crucial.
 If you are unsure whether you are qualified, please get in touch.

 Current University of Utah Undergraduates and Masters Students